yehorderehus/ArUco-Marker-Tool/README.md

 The ArUco Marker Tool is an application built using KivyMD and OpenCV for detecting and visualizing ArUco markers in live camera streams or multimedia files.

-#### Warning: Do not try to upload media bigger than around 1000 pixels, as it may freeze the app or significantly slow performance.
+#### Warning: Do not try uploading media bigger than 1000 pixels, as it may freeze the app or significantly slow performance.
 Feel free to fork and fix this issue.

 ## Features